thescalaguy/blog/source/_posts/Low-Level-Design-1-Todo-List.md

         return copy.copy(self.tasks)
 {% endcode %}

 Notice how it implements both `TodoListProtocol` and `Observable`.
+The `TodoListProtocol` is implemented by providing an implementation for all its methods even when there is no explicit declaration that the protocol has been implemented.
 In the `add` method, we call `notify` which updates all the observers for this list.

 Finally, we'll add the proxy for `TodoList`.
 The proxy authenticates each call to the underlying `TodoList` by checking whether the user trying to access the list is the owner or a collaborator.

 {% code lang:python %}
 @dc.dataclass(kw_only=True)
-class TodoListProxy(TodoListProtocol):
+class TodoListProxy():
     todolist: TodoList

     def complete(self, user: User, *args, **kwargs):